fustyles/Ameba/README.md

 This design creates a clean **perception layer / action layer** architecture.
 The perception layer (Vision) is only responsible for observing and reporting; the action layer (Hardware tools) is only responsible for execution.
 Between them sits a reasoning and confirmation buffer.
 In AI-vision-triggered automation scenarios, this is critically important — it prevents the dangerous direct coupling of "see something → immediately do something."

 ### Cached Frame Reuse
 Both `/still` and `/vision` support a `frames: false` parameter, allowing subsequent tools in a workflow to **reuse the previously captured frame** rather than triggering a new camera acquisition.
+If `frames` is `false` and no prior image exists in the buffer (`imageLength == 0`), both functions detect this condition and return an early error rather than proceeding with an empty buffer.
 This is a meaningful optimization on resource-constrained hardware where camera capture is expensive in both time and CPU cycles.
 A `/vision` analysis followed by `/still` forwarding the same frame to Telegram is a natural workflow that this design handles cleanly.

 ---